-Tool mounting brackets with adjustable grip range allow the user to change the usable dimensions - as received and over the length of ownership.
+Tool mounting brackets with adjustable grip range allow the user to change the usable dimensions.
 Rescue Tools, for instance, undergo design changes over time.
 When replacing an expensive rescue tool with a newer model, having an adjustable tool mounting bracket minimizes the downtime of your apparatus as the tool compartment gets overhauled.